web3senior/upcaptcha/README.md

 ■ Fast and free
 Deploy in minutes with just a quick code snippet - and totally free of charge.

+## TODO

+🆙Total requests

+🆙Suspicious requests

+🆙Show Traffic

+🆙Request Type (web2 -  Dapp)

+🆙Verify per system (Smart contract), once a user connects the wallet, will sign a signature, next The platform doesn't need to verify that a user of a website or an online service is a human and not a bot(by a token in Localstorage...).

 ## How UPcaptcha works?